WebComponentsGuide/webcomponents.guide/learn/set-up-your-environment.md

 ### Web Browser devtools

 A good set of browser developer tools which will enable you to inspect your web applications under the hood and see how it all operates.
-They can be quite intimidating at first, but there are some great resources out there to learn how to make the most of them.
+They can be quite intimidating at first, but some great resources are out there to learn how to make the most of them.

 If you're using Google Chrome, check out the [Chrome Developers documentation on the Chrome devtools][chrome-devtools].
 It's a great resource for learning exactly how the developer tools inside Google Chrome work.
 Mozilla has a similar